trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    First, extract an existing optional ticket from the map.
 If an operation is done directly on the map, even trying to find or get this object in the structure, a DUP Michelson instruction is generated.
 Use the secure `get_and_update` function from Map library to extract the item from the map and avoid any copy.

-   > Note : more information about this function [here](https://ligolang.org/docs/reference/map-reference).
+   > Note: more information about this function [here](https://ligolang.org/docs/reference/map-reference).

    On a second step, look at the optional ticket, if it exists, then burn it (i.e do not store it somewhere on the storage anymore) and add a trace of execution, otherwise fail with an error message.